ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: codeblock}

   The JavaScript file might contain additional functions.
-However, by convention, a function called `main` must exist to provide the entry point for the action.
+However, by convention, a function called **main** must exist to provide the entry point for the action.

-2. Create an action from the following JavaScript function.
-For this example, the action is called 'hello'.
+2. Create an Action from the following JavaScript function.
+For this example, the Action is called **hello**.
   ```
-  wsk action create hello hello.js
+  bx wsk action create hello hello.js
   ```
   {: pre}

+  Output:
   ```
   ok: created action hello
   ```

   The CLI automatically infers the type of the action by using the source file extension.
 For `.js` source files, the action runs by using a Node.js 6 runtime.
 You can also create an action that runs with Node.js 8 by explicitly specifying the parameter `--kind nodejs:8`.
 For more information, see the Node.js 6 vs 8 [reference](./openwhisk_reference.html#openwhisk_ref_javascript_environments).

 3. List the Actions that you created:
   ```
-  wsk action list
+  bx wsk action list
   ```
   {: pre}

+  Output:
   ```
   actions
   hello       private
   ```

-  You can see the `hello` action you created.
+  You can see the **hello** Action you created.

-4. After you create your action, you can run it in the cloud in OpenWhisk with the 'invoke' command.
+4. After you create your Action, you can run it in the cloud in with the **invoke** command.
 You can invoke Actions with a *blocking* invocation (that is, request/response style) or a *non-blocking* invocation by specifying a flag in the command.
 A blocking invocation request _waits_ for the activation result to be available.
 The wait period is the lesser of 60 seconds or the action's [time limit value](./openwhisk_reference.html#openwhisk_syslimits).
 The result of the activation is returned if it is available within the wait period.
 Otherwise, the activation continues processing in the system, and an activation ID is returned so that one can check for the result later, as with non-blocking requests (see [here](#watching-action-output) for tips on monitoring activations).

   This example uses the blocking parameter, `--blocking`:
   ```
-  wsk action invoke --blocking hello
+  bx wsk action invoke --blocking hello
   ```
   {: pre}

+  Output:
   ```
   ok: invoked hello with id 44794bd6aab74415b4e42a308d880e5b
   ```